dario-zubovic/hab-cray/README.md

-# hab-cray
+# High altitude balloon cosmic ray detector project

-High altitude balloon cosmic ray detector project
+Goal is to create open-source hardware platform for accessible exploration of cosmic rays in stratosphere.